ainumaisarah/webapp/README.md

 **Payments**
 - The system ensures that customers can make payments for their bookings using multiple payment options, including credit cards, debit cards, and online banking, providing flexibility and convenience.
 Upon successful payment, the system will provides receipts as a confirmation of successful payments to the customer.

-## Entity Relationship Diagram (ERD) for the database tables with relationship
+## 4.0 Entity Relationship Diagram (ERD) for the database tables with relationship

-## Sequence Diagram to represent the interaction of the web application
+## 5.0 Sequence Diagram to represent the interaction of the web application

+## 6.0 Project System Captured Screen

-## References
+## 7.0 References